 Length: 20 pages

-This bill was introduced on June 10, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 10, 2003, in a previous session of Congress, but it did not receive a vote.

 Jun 10, 2003